CT Sea Grant Arts Awards 2017 Arts Support to New London Artists Diane Barceló and Ashby Carlisle

 Carla Goldberg of Nelsonville NY received the 2014 Arts Support Award.
 Goldberg’s proposal, “Memory Sculptural Drawings of Connecticut’s Coastal Waters,” was reviewed and selected by an independent panel of artists in a competitive process.
 The artist received a $1,000 award to create a series of sculptural drawings of Long Island Sound waters from memories of her visits to various shore locations along the Connecticut coast.
 See this artist’s work (click here).

-Connecticut Sea Grant Announces Arts Award Recipients 2013
+CT Sea Grant Announces Arts Award Recipients 2013

 Two artists have been selected to receive up to $1000 for their projects this year.